replikativ/superv.async/README.md

 of the call-stack.
 This fails for concurrent goroutines like go-loops or background tasks, which are often the long-term purpose of the introduction of asynchronous programming in the first place.
-To handle these concurrent situation we have introduced an Erlang inspired supervision concept.
+To handle these concurrent situations we have introduced an Erlang inspired supervision concept.

 Two requirements for robust systems in Erlang are: